michieltjampens/dcafs/docs/Basics.md

       </sqlite>
     </databases>
 ```
-Suppose this is active in may 2023, the filename will be rolls_2305.sqlite.
+Suppose this is active at 10:12:15, the filename will be rolls_1012.sqlite.
+Dcafs will make the next filename be a 'cleaner' division, so it will be named rolls_1015.sqlite and so on.

 #### Using a database server?